codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 try to describe step by step my journey into the development of the software, without being too much verbose, and listing lot of code directly with brief explanation of its purpose.
-The best way still remains to write it down, compile it and play/modify it.
+The best way still remains to write it down, compile it and play/modify it.<br>
+I'd like to underline that the resulting software will be a fully functioning broker, but with large space for improvements and optimization as well as code quality improvements and probably, with some hidden features as well (aka bugs :P).

 ### General architecture